DOMjudge/domjudge-scripts/provision-contest/ansible/EOC/README.md

    - teams

 ### Known limitations
- - The checks that verify whether the jsons are the same are *very* simple and I (Mart) have not yet found a reasonable way of actually checking them in a nice manner from ansible.
+ - The checks that verify whether the awards.json are the same is *very* simple and I (Mart) have not yet found a reasonable way of actually checking them in a nice manner from ansible.
 Them matching would be a bigger red-flag than them having a difference.
 Still, the playbook fails when a difference is detected!
-To aid with (manual) verification the results of fetching the jsons is stored in `/tmp/[obj].[sys].json` with `[object]` either "awards" or "scoreboard" and `[sys]` either "dj", "cds", or "other".
+To aid with (manual) verification the results of fetching the jsons is stored in `/tmp/awards.[sys].json` with `[sys]` either "dj", or "cds".